Slumberland (film)

 Slumberland is a 2022 American fantasy adventure film directed by Francis Lawrence and written by David Guion and Michael Handelman.
-Based on the comic strip Little Nemo in Slumberland by Winsor McCay, the film stars Jason Momoa, Marlow Barkley, Chris O'Dowd, Kyle Chandler, and Weruche Opia.
-It tells the story of a young girl who goes to live with her uncle after her father is lost at sea and enters Slumberland where she befriends a renegade character who is involved in a plot to get to the Sea of Nightmares and obtain a special pearl that may have the power to reunite her with her father.
+Based on the comic strip Little Nemo in Slumberland by Winsor McCay, the film stars Jason Momoa, Chris O'Dowd, Kyle Chandler, Weruche Opia, and introducing Marlow Barkley in her film debut as Nemo.

+The film tells the story of a young girl whose father is lost at sea.
+She enters Slumberland where she befriends a renegade character who is involved in a plot to obtain a special pearl that may have the power to reunite her with her father.

 Slumberland was released on November 18, 2022, by Netflix.
 It received generally mixed reviews from critics.

 Plot

-Nemo is a young girl who lives in a lighthouse with her father Peter ever since her mom died when she was young.
-Peter teaches Nemo how to maintain the lighthouse and tells her wild bedtime stories about his adventures with a character named Flip and one of their adventures involve the searching for a cave of magical wish-granting pearls.
+Nemo is a young girl who lives in a lighthouse with her widowed father Peter, a lighthouse keeper.
+Every night, Peter tells her wild bedtime stories about his adventures with Flip, his old partner.

-One day, a storm occurs and Peter heads out to help a distressed boat.
-Nemo has a nightmare of her underwater as Peter is snatched by a squid-like shape.
-After Nemo wakes up from her nightmare, Carla informs Nemo that her father is now lost at sea.
-As a result, Carla contacts Nemo's doorknob salesman uncle Philip and persuades him to take Nemo in before she becomes a ward of the state.
-Philip is shown to lead a monotonous and unfulfilling life.
+One night during a storm, Peter heads out to help a distressed boat.
+Nemo is later visited by their family friend Carla, who informs her that her dad was lost at sea.
+With Nemo devastated by the news, Carla persuades Nemo's estranged uncle Philip to take her in so she does not become a ward of the state.